 - Their knowledge of the local market conditions, including the supply and demand

-- Their opinion of the property’s condition its value
+- Their opinion of the property’s condition and its value

 The lender’s surveyor will send the valuation report to the lender.
 In most cases, the lender will not reveal the market value to the buyer.
 They will simply notify the buyer whether the mortgage has been approved, approved subject to a higher deposit or rejected.

 If they approve the mortgage subject to a higher deposit or reject it, the buyer may have to go through the hassle of increasing their deposit, seeking another mortgage product or an alternative property within their budget, which can be time-consuming and stressful.

 For this reason, it is advisable to obtain an RICS valuation before making an offer.
 It saves the buyer from wasting time and/or paying over the market value for the property.
 This is where one of our surveyors (registered valuers) can help you.

 Alternatively, what can you do if your market value is less than your initial offer?